 Should I take out a loan to pay taxes?

-If you apply for a personal loan to pay taxes, you’re asking to borrow money from a lender like a bank or credit union.
+Let’s review how personal loans work.
+When you apply for a personal loan to pay taxes, you’re asking to borrow money from a lender like a bank or credit union to cover the amount.
 If approved, you’ll pay down the personal loan, plus interest, over time in installments.
-This can be an attractive option, because — depending on your credit reports, income and a host of other factors — you may be able to get a lower interest rate than you would with a credit card.
+This can be an attractive option, because — depending on your credit reports, income and a host of other factors — you may be able to get a lower interest rate than you would with a credit card, for example.

 In August 2019, the average interest rate on a 24-month personal loan from a commercial bank was 10.07%, according to the Federal Reserve.
 For credit cards during that same time period, the average interest rate was 15.1%.

 Here are some things to think about when you’re considering a personal loan to pay your taxes.